Scout

 Prompting

-Codex app-server agents should no longer be told to send their final reply through relay shell commands.
+Codex app-server agents should no longer be told to send their final reply through Scout shell commands.

 They should instead be told: